-If you’ve been following our Digital Marketing Myths Debunked series on social media, you will have seen that many of them are about SEO, and for some reason, whether it be due to reading inaccurate information or simply not knowing, many people believe blogging is dead.
+If you’ve been following our Digital Marketing Myths Debunked series on social media, you will have seen that many of them are about SEO.
+For some reason, many people believe blog writing for SEO is dead.

 Some would rather only focus on social channels and ignore blogging, but this isn’t the way to go.
 You don’t own social media!
-We have zero control over how Facebook, Instagram, Linkedin, etc., decide to update their algorithms based on who sees specific posts and when.
-This also applies to paid advertising; we don’t control an increase in cost per click, costs per thousand impressions, or costs per conversion.
+We have zero control over how Facebook, Instagram, Linkedin, etc., decide to update their algorithms.
+This also applies to paid advertising.
+We don’t control an increase in cost per click, costs per thousand impressions, or costs per conversion.

 Blogging is content marketing!
 Blogging is just another form of content marketing, and you need content marketing to remain relevant online.
-It’s how you are found, and it’s how you build brand trust with your target audience.
-Your blog is a marketing tool that allows you to establish yourself as an expert in your field and ideally monetize the expertise.
-Once you get past viewing a blog as a diary, hopefully, you will begin to grasp the opportunity to connect with your audience, providing a valuable resource that can solve a specific problem, answer questions, etc.
+It’s how you’re found, and it’s how you build brand trust with your target audience.
+Your blog is a marketing tool.
+It allows you to establish yourself as an expert in your field and ideally monetize the expertise.
+Once you get past viewing a blog as a diary, you’ll grasp the opportunity to connect with your audience.
+It allows you to provide a valuable resource that can solve a specific problem, answer questions, etc.

 A blog is key to an SEO strategy!
 Your target audience isn’t going to trust you or hire you if they can’t find you online.
 Blog content shows up on search engines, which social media posts, ads, etc., do not.
 If you’re focused on SEO at all (and every business should be), then blogging is as alive as ever!